 - From La Mie Câline in Saumur.

-I am healthy most of the time so I see no reason not to indulge in buttery, chocolatey, French baked goods when I’m on vacation.
+Since I am generally a healthy eater I have no qualms about indulging in buttery, chocolatey, French baked goods when I’m on vacation.
 They’re not as sweet as they are in here in the states, and they are tiny.
-The “gargantuan” (I saw them called that a few times) croissants were the size of our regular ones.
+The “gargantuan” croissants were the size of our regular ones.
 Even the bottles of Coke are smaller.

 Pour votre santé, évitez de manger trop gras, trop sucré, trop salé. http://www.mangerbouger.fr

 It means, “For your health, avoid eating food that is too fatty, too sweet, too salty.”
 Manger-bouger means, “eat, move.”
-I don’t know if it is working but I certainly didn’t see many overweight people in France.
+I certainly didn’t see many overweight people in France – though I am not sure it’s because of this campaign.
 I did see a lot of smokers and wine and coffee drinkers.
 So while they may have a good thing going in terms of food and portion control, I think they are a little bit behind the times when it comes to other areas of health.
 (No, coffee and wine are not bad, in moderation.
-There is no excuse for smoking.)
+There is never an excuse for smoking.)